MVS-sysgen/RAKF/README.md

 RACF™ Version 1.7 because later manuals describe features not available with RAKF and/or MVS 3.8j.

-The users and profiles tables are read from the bottom upwards which is the reason why the source tables need to be in ascending sort order: Reading them in reverse order ensures to find the most significant hit for a resource or user search before any less significant hits, so tables search will always be stopped upon the first hit.
+The profiles table is read from the bottom upwards which is the reason why the source table needs to be in ascending sort order: Reading them in reverse order ensures to find the most significant hit for a resource or user search before any less significant hits, so tables search will always be stopped upon the first hit.